metaopt/torchopt/docs/source/distributed/distributed.rst

   It may not fit into the SPMD paradigm.
   It is hard to implement the distributed Autograd engine on top of MPI.

-- **MPI only communicates the value of tensors and not the gradients**.
+- **MPI only communicates the value of tensors but not the gradients and graphs**.
   This is a limitation of MPI.
   The users need to handle the gradients manually cross multiple workers.
   For example, receive the gradients from other workers and put them as ``grad_outputs`` to function |torch.autograd.grad|_.